-South Indian temples are famous for Dravidian style and Vijayanagara style architecture that is grandeur, tall and consists primarily of pyramids like towers made from sandstone, soapstone, and granite.
-They look magnificent and are breathtakingly beautiful that provides people with both spirituality and amusement.
+South Indian temples are famous for the Dravidian style and Vijayanagara style architecture that is grandeur, tall and consists primarily of pyramids like towers made from sandstone, soapstone, and granite.
+They look magnificent and are breathtakingly beautiful, providing people with both spirituality and amusement.

-Compiled here are the 10 beautiful South Indian Temples, which everyone should visit once in their lifetime.
+Compiled here are the ten beautiful South Indian Temples, which everyone should visit once in their lifetime.

 1. Virupaksha Temple – Hampi, Karnataka

-Designated as a world heritage site by UNESCO, it was built in the 7th century the queen of Vikramaditya to honor the victory of the king.
-Virupaksha Temple has the Dravidian style architecture and is located in Hampi, 350 km from Bangalore.
-Virupaksha Temple is one of the most beautiful South Indian Temples and lies on the bank of beautiful Tungabhadra River and is dedicated to Lord Shiva.
+Designated as a world heritage site by UNESCO, it was built in the 7th century by the queen of Vikramaditya to honor the king’s victory.
+Virupaksha Temple has Dravidian-style architecture and is located 350 km from Bangalore in Hampi.

 2. Meenakshi Temple – Madurai, Tamil Nadu

 This temple was on the list of top 30 nominees for the new “Seven Wonders of the world.”
 It is said that this temple was built in the 6th century BCE by survivors of Kumari Kandam but was looted all of its valuables by Muslim Malik Kafur in the 14th century.
 It was again rebuilt in the 16th century by Nayak ruler Bishwanath Nayakar.

 Meenakshi Temple lies on the bank of the Vaigai River in the city of Madurai, Tamil Nadu.
 The halls, gopurams, and shrines of the temple are ornate and grand in their appearance.
 Two distinct features in terms of iconography are the shrine of Meenakshi holding a parrot and the right raised leg of Nataraja.